Donald Crews: Career

-Crews was drafted into the army in 1963, and sent to Frankfurt, Germany.
+Crews was drafted into the U.S. Army in 1963, and sent to Frankfurt, Germany.
 While in Germany, he designed a children's alphabet book to include in his portfolio.
 After multiple rejections, the book was published as We Read: A to Z by Harper & Row (now HarperCollins) in 1967.
 Crews' second children's book, Ten Black Dots, was published the following year.
 In addition to children's books, he continued working as a freelance graphic designer and illustrator.

 A recurring motif in Crews' work is transportation, seen in books Freight Train (1978), Truck (1980), Harbor (1982), School Bus (1984), and Flying (1986).
 Freight Train and Truck were both awarded Caldecott Honors.
 These works use minimal text, focusing primarily on visuals, and rarely feature people.
 On this style, Crews said:Freight Train was close to the time when I was doing most of my work as a designer, and abstraction and brevity and symbol were more important to me, were more significant to the way I did my work.In the 1990s, Crews began to create more personal works.
 Autobiographical books Bigmama's (1991) and Shortcut (1992) reflect on childhood summers with his grandparents, "Bigmama" and "Bigpapa", in Florida.
 Crews said that Bigmama's originated "from telling the story to [his] nieces and nephews and discussing it with [his] siblings and [his] parents".
 [T]he young people wanted to know more about what it looked like– what we meant by an outhouse, and the barn and the big house.
 We had few photographs of that experience.
 And I thought of it [Bigmama's] more in terms of a way of clarifying the stories that we told all the time.
 An additional motivation for Crews' autobiographical stories is "the fact that there aren't very many books about Black families and their lives".

 Personal life

-Crews and Jonas were married in Germany in 1963, and had two daughters.
+Crews and Ann Jonas were married in Germany in 1963, and had two daughters.
 Their first daughter, Nina, was born in Germany, and their second daughter, Amy, was born in New York.
-Nina is also an award-winning children's book author.
+Nina is also a children's book author.

 The couple lived in New York City until 1996, when they relocated to a restored farmhouse in the Hudson River Valley.
 Jonas died in September 2013.